elusivecodes/FyreServer/README.md

 **Is Secure**

-Determine if the request is using HTTPS.
+Determine whether the request is using HTTPS.

 ```php
 $isSecure = $request->isSecure();